Shelter Island Real Estate Guide

 What should Shelter Island buyers compare first?

-Start with the parts of Shelter Island that change the real decision: HOA reserves, parking, storage, noise, tourist activity, coastal wear, and insurance should be reviewed early.
-Then compare the exact street, condition, access, and property type against the alternatives a serious buyer would actually tour.
+The parts that change the decision: the association reserves, the car storage, the storage, the noise, the tourist activity, the coastal wear, and the insurance — then the exact street or building, condition, and property type against the alternatives a serious buyer would tour.

-Should Shelter Island be priced against all of Point Loma?
+Should Shelter Island be compared with every Point Loma listing?

 How should Shelter Island sellers make the listing stand out?